Michael Thieke was born 1971 in Düsseldorf/Germany. He moved to Berlin in 1993 , since 2000 he lives also part time in Rome.

 The clarinet duo The International Nothing with Kai Fagaschinski started in the year 2000 as an improvising project.
 In 2002 they shifted the project towards the composition of pieces that are focused on tone material in a kind of pipe-organ style, making it sound like one instrument, or more than two, through the comforts that multiphonics and difference tones offer.
 The pieces have a warm and slowed down quality and might be associated with electronic music.
 Their way of composing can be described as "empirical" as the music isn't developed in the head of one musician; it relies more on the ears of both, and a process of trying, failing, changing and developing ideas during numerous rehearsals.
 In 2006 the first CD Mainstream has been released on the japanese label ftarri with Derek Shirley, Margareth Kammerer and Christian Weber as guest musicians, and a remix with additional vocals by Christof Kurzmann, which was followed by the CD/LP Less Action, Less Excitement, Less Everything in 2010.
 After many years of withdrawn work they played in October 2007 their first duo concerts since 2002.
 The Duo performed its music so far in Austria, Canada, Czech Republic, France, Germany, Italy, Norway, Sweden, the Netherlands, Switzerland and U.S.A., including Donaueschinger Musiktage (2007), Darmstädter Ferienkurse für Neue Musik (2012), Metéo (Mulhouse 2012), Konfrontationen (Nickelsdorf 2008), Festa Em Serralves (Porto 2010), Experimental Intermedia (New York 2009) and MaerzMusik (Berlin 2009).

 In 2002 Michael joined Gebhard Ullmanns The Clarinet Trio, that at this point already had existed for several years.
 The new setup of the group released 2004 the CD Ballads And Related Objects on Leo Records, followed up by the CD 4 on the same label, and performed numerous concerts all over Europe , for example at the Festivals of Brugge (B), Münster (D) and Long Arms Festival Moscow (RUS), in 2010 the trio toured in the USA.
-Also in 2010 the trio started a cooperation with the french Trio Des Clarinettes consisting of Jean-Marc Foltz, Sylvain Kassap and Armand Angster, playing at the Minsk State Philharmony (Belarus) and at festivals such as Jazz d'Or Strasbourg and LeMans Festival.The double trio will record a CD in 2012 that will be ready for release in 2013.
+Also in 2010 the trio started a cooperation with the french Trio Des Clarinettes consisting of Jean-Marc Foltz, Sylvain Kassap and Armand Angster, playing at the Minsk State Philharmony (Belarus) and at festivals such as Jazz d'Or Strasbourg and LeMans Festival.The double trio will record a CD in 2013.

 Also in 2002 the band Hotelgäste was formed with the two Berlin based Canadians Derek Shirley (bass) and Dave Bennett (guitar).
 The collective works on the creation of multilayered, slow moving soundscapes with a slightly hypnotic feel.
 In this band Michael started to add the zither to his instruments and uses also field recordings.
 The Group released the CD: Flowers You Can Eat (2005) and the LP: The Whispering Land (2009).
 In the same year another trio got together, consisting of Christian Weber (bass) and Michael Griener (drums), named TGW, a band rooted deeply but not only in the free jazz continuum.
 Up to now the trio released the CD: The Amazing Dr. ClitterhouseAyler Records/Gusum (S) 2007.